 Fast Fashion

 The average American throws away a shocking 80 pounds of clothing a year.
-80 pounds a discarded clothingyear!
+80 pounds a year!
 (I wish I could put that statistic up on billboards around the country with a picture of the collapsed Rana Plaza) We now buy five times the amount of of clothing that we did in the year 1980.
 But, you give your clothing to charities right?
 Charities have become inundated, literally clothing dumps overwhelmed by our disposable mentality creating a culture in which less than 20% of donated clothing will end up in a thrift shop or used by the homeless.

 Fast Fashion.
 Maybe you have heard the term?
 Fast fashion delivers the newest fashions each season, or even more frequently, year after year.
 Stores like H&M and Target are known for even more aggressive fashion turnover, but why?
 Why do we need new “fashion” every few months when our closets and drawers are already overflowing?
 Isn’t quality fashion timeless?
 Big clothing brands don’t want want us to think so, their message is that clothing is a thing of the moment, another disposable commodity.